The Red Wings are in draft purgatory

 Pretty crazy actually pic.twitter.com/WWMA0Tlk57— Brandon (@Bcase62) May 17, 2022

-Five of the 20 highest-paid players in the NHL are no longer in the playoffs.
+15 of the 20 highest-paid players in the NHL are no longer in the playoffs.
 Realistically, even fewer will remain by the time the next round arrives.
 Team salary is the biggest factor in Cup contention — which is why the next point is ever-lingering:

 Beware the day of reckoning